nonnenmacher/fof/docs/manual/en-US/chapters/xmlforms/form.md

 ### image

-This is an alias for the "media" field type.
+This is an alias for the "media" field type (see below).

 ### imagelist

-This will a media selection field showing images from a specified folder.
+This will display a media selection field showing images from a specified folder.

 You can set the following attributes: